smoeding/puppet-haveged/README.md

 * `package_ensure`: The state of the haveged package.
 Valid options: 'present', 'installed', 'absent', 'purged', 'held', 'latest' or a specific package version number.
 Default: 'present'

+### Facts

+This module provides the following facts:

+* `haveged_startup_provider`: The startup system used on the node.
+The value of the fact can either be `systemd` or `init`.

 ## Limitations

+Unfortunately the configuration is hardcoded on RHEL 6 systems.
+Using class parameters to set specific options will have no effect.

-The haveged package has been tested on
+The `haveged` module has been tested on

 * Debian 6 (Squeeze)
 * Debian 7 (Wheezy)
+* Debian 8 (Jessie)
 * Ubuntu 12.04 (Precise Pangolin)
 * Ubuntu 14.04 (Trusty Tahr)
 * Ubuntu 15.04 (Vivid Vervet)
+* CentOS 6
-* CentOS 6.6
+* CentOS 7

 ## Development